 My Bike Trip to Sach Pass And The Route I Followed

-Day Three from Bairagadh to Sach Pass and Kishtawar: the Third day was the toughest and most challenging day of my journey as I had to cover both the Sach Pass and the bad terrain following Sach Pass.
-I started early in the morning so that I can cover maximum distance.
+The third day was the toughest and most challenging day of my journey as I had to cover both the Sach Pass and the bad terrain-following Sach Pass.
+I started early in the morning so that I can cover the maximum distance.
 Since Bairagadh is already at 2800 Meters height morning was very cold and foggy and the road was hardly visible.
-As I covered 1Km towards Sach Pass the condition of the road started deteriorating and pitched road was replaced by bumpy rock filled narrow roads with water crossing.
+As I covered 1Km towards Sach Pass the condition of the road started deteriorating and pitched road was replaced by bumpy rock-filled narrow roads with a water crossing.
 Since I started early in the morning, the water crossing has little water which helped to cross them (it is always advisable to cross the water crossing or the nallas early in the morning).
 After covering nearly 12 Km there is a final check post operated by Himachal Pradesh Police in Satrundi, where they will make a short video film of you along with your vehicle.
-They will ask for a valid ID proof and ask you to stand near your vehicle while they make a video.
-This is used for documentation purpose so that in case of any miss happening there is an information that person successfully crossed this check post.
+They will ask for valid ID proof and ask you to stand near your vehicle while they make a video.
+This is used for documentation purposes so that in case of any miss happening there is information that person successfully crossed this check post.
 The Satrundi check post also has a small shop where you can find necessary food items and it also provides night accommodation in 200 Rupees per bed.
 Make sure you have necessary things like water bottles, biscuits or other stuff because once you have crossed this shop you won’t find a single shop next 80KM.
-From police check post, Sach Pass is only 20Km and the road gets narrower and the temperature drops further.
+From the police check post, Sach Pass is only 20Km and the road gets narrower and the temperature drops further.

 Also Read: Bike Ride To Chanshal Pass Covered in Snow